jasonltorchinsky/radiative-transfer-amr/experiments/two-strong-scatterers/README.md

 J. L. Torchinsky, S. Du, and S. N. Stechmann, Angular-Spatial *hp*-Adaptivity for Radiative Transfer with Discontinuous Galerkin Spectral Element Methods, [In Review], (2024).

+Note: There are difficulties with the stability of the numerical solve for the `hp-amr-ang-p-uni-spt` refinement strategy.
+This by be alleviated by changing the settings for the iterative solver, whether that be:
+- the Krylov method or preconditioner used (as specified in `input.json`), or;
+- the `max_it` or `GMRESRestart` parameters specified in `src/rt/solve.py`.

 Running the Numerical Experiment
 --------------------------------------------------------------------------------